Parish History

 Immaculate Conception Parish – Founded 1878

-The population of Immaculate Conception Church continued to grow and involve itself in the wider Tyler community.
+The population of The Immaculate Conception Church continued to thrive and involve itself in the wider Tyler community.
 There were times of adversity and misunderstanding regarding their Catholic identity in East Texas.
 Irish, German, Lebanese and other immigrants continued to establish themselves as responsible citizens of Smith County in the best tradition of the American dream.

 The structure, which was designed in the Spanish style, is reminiscent of the Spanish heritage of Texas.
 It stands with nobility and warmth at the corner of one of the busiest intersections in Tyler.
 Since its dedication, the Church has stood as a symbol of those first courageous people who gave so totally of themselves so that we might experience and share their Catholic roots and traditions.